 In System Restore, Kuzuryuu tries this for reasons similar to the Super Dangan Ronpa 2 example below, but in this fic, he fails because his hands are badly burned from a failed attempt to save Pekoyama's life.

-Speaking of Leslie Nielsen, Airplane! features a Japanese general doing the same after hearing one of Ted's stories.
+Airplane! features a Japanese general doing this rather than listening to one of Ted's stories.

 Harakiri (1962) is a black and white Jidai Geki and massive Take That to the seppuku ritual and its portrayal in fiction.
 In it, ronin request permission of daimyo (local magistrates) to kill themselves and be buried on their property, hoping to be turned away and given sympathy money; one young samurai is called on the bluff and forced to complete the ritual — with a blunt stick of bamboo.
 Bloody, poetic justice is enacted by the young samurai's father-in-law, who realised his son-in-law had already sold his swords to pay for medicine for his sick wife and child.
 The entire movie revolves around the father's revenge, although at the end he shows his honour by cutting his belly just before his enemies gun him down.
 It is an EXTREMELY good movie.